 Green Templeton Social Sciences Seminar Series

-The Social Sciences Seminar Series is a Student Academic Project organised by Alex Midlen, MSc Nature, Society and Environmental Governance.
+The Social Sciences Seminar Series is a Student Academic Project founded by Alex Midlen, MSc Nature, Society and Environmental Governance.

 This seminar series aims to increase dialogue between the social science disciplines at Green Templeton College and beyond.
 The social sciences represent a diverse spectrum of disciplines ranging through population and demography, public health, anthropology, human geography, criminology and more.